5roop/task8/README.md

 At 2022-03-14T17:28:10 the processing was started.
 It seems to be going really fast.
 Probably this is due to the optimizations; only one file segment is opened at one time and we have no conversion to mp3.
 I don't yet know which factor is more important, but would love to know.
 I estimate the processing will be done in 2.23 hours, which is just as fast as the sample dataset generation.

+# Addendum 2022-03-14T18:59:38

+So far everything is going as planned.
+I estimate 39 minutes are left.